-Ms. Starks’ practice focuses on complex litigation, including employment matters and general liability defense.
+Ms. Starks’ practice focuses on complex litigation, including employment matters, personal injury, sexual abuse and discrimination.

 Prior to joining Patterson Buchanan Fobes & Leitch, Ms. Starks worked as in-house counsel for an insurance company defending policyholders in personal injury actions.
 She successfully represented clients through arbitration, mediation, and jury trials.
 She gained extensive trial experience serving as a criminal prosecutor for both King County and the City of Seattle.
 Ms. Starks began her legal career in Snohomish County, where she clerked for the Honorable James H. Allendoerfer.

 - Seattle University School of Law, Juris Doctorate, cum laude 2007

 - Recipient of Trustee Merit Scholarship, 2003-2007

 - Research & Technical Editor, Seattle Journal for Social Justice